 The 10,000 anniversary bonus miles can be redeemed exactly the same way as all other Capital One Venture miles.
 There are a variety of ways to redeem Capital One miles:

-- You can redeem Venture miles for one cent each toward the cost of virtually any travel purchase charged to the card, using the Purchase Eraser feature; that would make the 10,000 Venture miles worth $100
+- You can redeem Venture miles for one cent each toward the cost of virtually any travel purchase charged to the card, using statement credits; that would make the 10,000 Venture miles worth $100

 - You can transfer Venture miles to Capital One’s airline and hotel transfer partners, where a vast majority of transfers are at a 1:1 ratio

 Personally I value Capital One miles at 1.7 cents each.
 That’s based on the ability to transfer the points to Capital One’s airline partners at a 1:1 ratio, given all the first & business class award redemptions this opens up, which offer the most value.

 Just to give an example, you could redeem 85,000 Venture miles for $850 toward a travel purchase.
 Alternatively you could transfer those 85,000 miles to Emirates Skywards, and pending award availability, you could fly one-way in first class from Athens to Newark.